Samsung Galaxy S (1st generation): Nexus S

-Models for the United States, United Kingdom and Canada use a 4-inch Super AMOLED screen similar to the reference Galaxy S, but with a small curvature Google refers to as "Contour Display".
-Models for other markets use a 4-inch SuperClear-LCD (SC-LCD) screen.
+Models for the United States, United Kingdom and Canada use a 4-inch Super AMOLED screen similar to the reference Galaxy S. Models for other markets use a 4-inch SuperClear-LCD (SC-LCD) screen.

 The Nexus S originally shipped with Android 2.3 "Gingerbread".
 It can be upgraded to Android 4.1.2 "Jelly Bean".

 Legal

 In a lawsuit filed on April 15, 2011, Apple accused Samsung of committing patent and trademark infringement with the touchscreen on Samsung Galaxy line of mobile products.
-That includes the Galaxy S smartphone and the Samsung Galaxy Tab tablet.
+That includes the Galaxy S smartphone and the Galaxy Tab 7.0 tablet.